 Follow in the Path of Leading CoQ10 Researchers

-Ask your CoQ10 Manufacturer which Clinical Trials they have Supplied
+Ask your CoQ10 Manufacturer which Clinical Trials He or She has Supplied

-Your CoQ10 manufacturer should be able to readily provide evidence about the clinical studied that were conducted using their CoQ10 formulation.
+Your CoQ10 manufacturer should be able to readily provide evidence about the clinical studied that were conducted using his or her CoQ10 formulation.
 These studies should show a significant and positive effect from the CoQ10 supplementation.
-Otherwise it could be a sign that the manufacturer has not supplied any clinical studies or that the formulation provided had poor effect because it was not absorbed.
+Otherwise, it could be a sign that the manufacturer has not supplied any clinical studies or that the formulation provided had poor effect because it was not absorbed.

 Ever since Pharma Nord launched its first CoQ10 product in 1991 (Bio-Qinon Q10 - in the US this product is named Bio-Quinone Active CoQ10 Gold), the manufacturer has made it a point to inform its consumers and the industry about the importance of using clinically documented products.

 Pharma Nord always strives to encourage the individual consumer to ask us and other manufacturers for documentation.
-Bio-Quinone Active CoQ10 Gold has been involved in more than 75 human clinical trials and we want you to know how it has performed in these independent and published clinical trials.
+Bio-Quinone Active CoQ10 Gold has been involved in 78 human clinical trials, and we want you to know how it has performed in these independent and published clinical trials.
 Our message about quality and documentation has had a big influence on both consumers and researchers alike.
-At the end of the day scientific research on a product the body cannot absorb has already failed before the product is ingested.
+At the end of the day, scientific research using a product the body cannot absorb has already failed before the product is ingested.
 In connection with products with absorption issues, we find it relevant to ask whether the clinical trials that were unable find any positive effects from CoQ10 supplementation simply were using poor products that were unabsorbable?